 Our revenues, net income and cash flow from operations are dependent to a significant extent on the pricing of our products and our continued ability to harvest timber at adequate levels.
-Therefore, if we were to be restricted from harvesting on a significant portion of our timberlands for a prolonged period of time, or if material damage to a significant portion of our standing timber were to occur, we could suffer a materially adverse impact to our results of operations.
+Therefore, if we were to be restricted from harvesting on a significant portion of our timberlands for a prolonged period of time (due to heat related work stoppages), or if material damage to a significant portion of our standing timber (due to heat stress or increased fire risk) were to occur, we could suffer a materially adverse impact to our results of operations.
 The potential financial impact of increasing mean temperature is integrated into how we operate as a company and our commitment to SFI certification and legal and regulatory compliance.
 We do not disclose an impact figure because risk management is integrated into our operating framework and practices.